Indecent Conduct Crimes in Minnesota

 Minnesota Statutes Section 617.23, subd.
 1 “Indecent Exposure” creates a misdemeanor crime for a person who willfully and lewdly exposes the person’s body or their private parts, procures another to expose private parts, or engages in open or gross lewdness or lascivious behavior – in a public place or any place where others are present.

 Minnesota Statutes Section 609.72, subd.
 1(3) “Disorderly Conduct” creates a misdemeanor crime for a person who engages in obscene conduct tending reasonably to arouse alarm, anger or resentment in others – in a public or private place.
-Prosecutors can use this statute to charge people with “indecent conduct.”
+Prosecutors charge “indecent conduct” under this statute.
 Like other “Disorderly Conduct crimes,” the reaction of other people is relevant.
 That others took no offense can be a defense.

 Our standard differs for strip clubs, art events and theaters.
 What we consider lewd exposure or “lewdness or lascivious behavior” depends upon context.
 The First Amendment Right to Free Speech and Expression protects speech and conduct some might think “indecent.”